VictorDavydenko008/web-scraping-api-ts/README.md

 ## Endpoints
 1. `POST /api/scrape/rozetka`
  Description:
-Scrapes products data from multiple pages of a specified category starting from a given Rozetka URL.
+Scrapes items data from multiple pages of a specified category starting from a given Rozetka URL.

  Example request body:
 {